CodingItWrong/codingitwrong.com/_drafts/modern-ember.md

 ## Components

-Let's start by creating a simple component. `ember-cli` will allow us to easily generate the files:
+With Ember you can jump right in to creating components without needing to look into other concepts yet. `ember-cli` will allow us to easily generate a component's files:

 ```sh
 $ ember generate component my-component